Silicon-Valley00/eirhub-frontend/backend/backend-documentation.md

-Create a virtual environment with:
+Create a virtual environment with: virtualenv your_environment_name
 Enter your virtual environment
 Install all packages in requirements.txt with pip install -r requirements.txt